 It was declared a UNESCO Biosphere Reserve in 1981, and for good reason.
 The region is home to an eclectic range of species that are unique to this stunning landscape, including falcons, foxes, and even extinct bear and lion species.

 Olympus is an iconic part of the Greek skyline, and views from the summit extend over land and sea.
 You can glimpse the sparkling Mediterranean in the distance, as well as far-off destinations beyond its northern borders.
 It is estimated that roughly 10,000 climbers ascend Mt.
 Olympus each year, though the elusive top rock of Mytikas is never attained by all of them.
 It is considered a non-technical hike, though there is Grade III scramble near the summit and some routes require technical rock climbing skills.

 Adding a guide to your trek can enhance your appreciation of the trip and boost the overall level of fun and satisfaction.
 There are plenty of nooks and crannies along the way, including local secrets and deep-rooted cultural destinations, so an insightful companion can provide invaluable guidance on this epic mountain.

 The first successful summit of Olympus was in 1913, though the lower peaks, such as Profitis Ilias (2,803m), have been ascended throughout history.
-Over the years, access has improved, and it is now a popular attraction for tourists, travels, and sports enthusiasts.
+Over the years, access has improved, and it is now a popular attraction for tourists, travelers, and sports enthusiasts.

 With a few different options for accommodation, and a few different peaks to wind through on your way to the top of the mountain at Mytikas (2,917m), you have a pleasant selection of great routes.
-Regarding trails up to the mountain refuges, you have two great choices: Prionia and Gortsia.
+Regarding trails up to the mountain refuges, you have two great choices: Prionia and Gorizia.